Collection Pages

 Challenge

-Each collection brought together items of different formats, styles, and quality, requiring a flexible design template that could adapt without compromising clarity or visual appeal.
-Since these pages would be implemented in 11 different languages, the design needed to be globally consistent, avoiding localisation-specific elements while maintaining a strong, recognizable brand identity.
+Each collection combined items of varying formats, styles, and quality, requiring a flexible template that maintained clarity and visual appeal.
+With implementation across 11 languages, the design needed to remain globally consistent, avoiding localisation, specific elements while preserving a strong, recognisable brand identity.

 Curating the Experience